KevinBrueland/ModbusTCP.MasterSim/README.md

 ## MaxRetryCount

-Max number of retry accounts when attempting to establish a connection to the slave.
+Max number of retries when attempting to establish a connection to the slave.
 Value in ms.

 **Example:** 5000